Everything You Need To Know About The New Weight Loss Drugs

 What are the side effects?

-The most common side effects of GLP-1 medications like Wegovy and Ozempic include stomach issues such as nausea and diarrhea.
+The most common side effects of these GLP-1 medications include stomach issues such as nausea and diarrhea.
 Some patients experienced persistent vomiting or cyclic vomiting syndrome and severe gastroparesis.
 Gastroparesis is stomach paralysis and occurs when there is a delay or stopping in food movement from the stomach to the small intestine.

-Warnings about other possible serious side effects that are listed on the company’s Wegovy website include inflammation of the pancreas, gallbladder problems, increased risk of low blood sugar, kidney problems, serious allergic reactions, change in vision for people with type 2 diabetes, increased heart rate, and depression and thoughts of suicide.[5]
+Warnings about other possible serious side effects that are listed on the companies’ websites include inflammation of the pancreas, gallbladder problems, increased risk of low blood sugar, kidney problems, serious allergic reactions, change in vision for people with type 2 diabetes, increased heart rate, and depression and thoughts of suicide.[5]

 An even more serious side effect is the risk of thyroid cancer.
 According to a study conducted by the European Medicines Agency (EMA, which is the European version of the FDA), researchers found that using GLP-1 medications for 1-3 years may increase the risk for all types of thyroid cancers.[6]